 Sharpie mugs are a super popular craft, that make great gifts for birthdays or holidays, and would make a perfect mothers day gift!
 After seeing how gorgeous they are, you might even want to make one for yourself!

 I ended up making 3 of them, because they were so fun to make.
-Check out my mustache Sharpie mug that I gave to my husband on father’s day!
+Check out my moustache Sharpie mug that I gave to my husband on father’s day!

 In this tutorial, I will show you, step by step, how to make these super cute mugs.
 No fancy artistic skills needed….if you can make dots with a Sharpie, then you can do this!